Compensation

 Primary Care Physician Salary: 5 Key Trends to Watch

-In 2023, the average Primary Care salary was $265,000 – about 2% higher than the previous year, according to Medscape.
-While salaries did see a small increase year-over-year, Primary Care grew at a lesser rate than other specialties (2% versus 4%) – increasing the already notable gap in Primary Care salaries compared to specialists.
+In 2024, the median Primary Care salary for physicians was just over $300,000— about 3.17% higher than the previous year, according to the 2025 Provider Compensation and Productivity Data reported by MGMA.
+While salaries did see an increase year-over-year, Primary Care grew at a lesser rate than other specialties (3% versus around 5%) — increasing the already notable gap in Primary Care salaries compared to specialists.

 The healthcare industry is rapidly changing.
 But there are five trends we can reasonably assume for the near (and distant) future when it comes to Primary Care physician salaries: